Wobblyyyy/Pathfinder2/readme.md

 <h2 align="center">Important Notice</h2>

-Hi there!
-At the time of writing this, I'm now enrolled in university, studying computer engineering and computer science.
-Such, I don't have very much time, and especially not enough to maintain a project of this size.
-I hate to say it, but this project will likely remain dormant until either (a) I have enough time to maintain it or (b) someone else comes along and wants to continue the project.

-If anyone is interested in possibly maintaining or continuing this project, please let me know!
-Additionally, if you end up using this project in your code and need support, I'd be glad to answer any questions.
-This is the largest solo project I've worked on, and I'm content with how it turned out, although I do wish I had more time to improve documentation and flesh out some details.
+This project is no longer actively being developed.
+If anyone is interested in continuing the development of this project, please let me know!

+I'd be happy to help you with using this project.
 You can reach me through Discord (`wobblyyyy#6733`) or e-mail (`carobertson1000@gmail.com`).

 <p align="center">
 <img src="media/pathfinder2-logo.png" alt="Pathfinder2">